Updated on 2025/07/25

 researchmap

 • Examination of milk microbiota, fecal microbiota, and blood metabolites of Jersey cows in cool and hot seasons.
-International journal
+Reviewed International journal

 Qui D Nguyen, Takeshi Tsuruta, Naoki Nishino